rordenlab/dcm2niix/README.md

   - [lin4neuro](http://www.lin4neuro.net/lin4neuro/18.04bionic/vm/) releases such as the English l4n-18.04.4-amd64-20200801-en.ova include MRIcroGL and dcm2niix pre-installed.
 This allows user with VirtualBox or VMWarePlayer to use these tools (and many other neuroimaging tools) in a graphical virtual machine.
   - [MRIcroGL](https://github.com/neurolabusc/MRIcroGL) is available for MacOS, Linux and Windows and provides a graphical interface for dcm2niix.
 You can get compiled copies from the [MRIcroGL NITRC web site](https://www.nitrc.org/projects/mricrogl/).
   - [MrPyConvert](https://github.com/Jolinda/mrpyconvert) Python library dicom to bids conversion.
+  - [Nekton](https://github.com/deepc-health/nekton) is a python package for DICOM to NifTi and NifTi to DICOM-SEG and GSPS conversion.
   - [neuro_docker](https://github.com/Neurita/neuro_docker) includes dcm2niix as part of a single, static Dockerfile.
   - [NeuroDebian](http://neuro.debian.net/pkgs/dcm2niix.html) provides up-to-date version of dcm2niix for Debian-based systems.
   - [neurodocker](https://github.com/kaczmarj/neurodocker) includes dcm2niix as a lean, minimal install Dockerfile.